github/GitPad/README.md

-# GitPad.exe - Use Notepad as your Git commit editor
+# GitPad - Use Notepad as your Git commit editor

 This single executable allows you to use Notepad as your editor any time Git requires one (commits, interactive rebase, etc).